MrDayKwan/GRE-calculator/README.md

 * [YashKhandelwal8](https://auth.geeksforgeeks.org/user/YashKhandelwal8/articles) from GeeksForGeeks wrote a [nice article](https://www.geeksforgeeks.org/how-to-make-calculator-using-kivy-python/) on building basic calculator functions from scratch using Kivy.
 This project derives initial functions from this article.
 * [Jakub Bláha](https://github.com/JakubBlaha) wrote the [KivyOnTop](https://github.com/JakubBlaha/KivyOnTop) repository on GitHub.
 This was shamelessly copied and incorporated into this project to keep the GRE Calculator window above those of all other applications.
+* [othneildrew](https://github.com/othneildrew) for creating the [template README file](https://github.com/othneildrew/Best-README-Template) that was used as the starting point for the README for this project.